maximebedard/preparam/README.md

 By default, when the parameters does not respond to the specified schema, errors are raised.
 If an ActiveModel is passed, the errors are added to the model to the specified attribute if the models has it.
-It will raise a Spotcheck::InvalidParameterError which can be catched by rails and render a :bad_request response.
+It will raise a Preparam::InvalidParameterError which can be catched by rails and render a :bad_request response.

 # Installation

 Brave enough to try it?
 Add the following in your `Gemfile`.

 ```
-gem 'spotcheck', github: 'maximbedard/spotcheck'
+gem 'preparam', github: 'maximbedard/preparam'
 ```

 # Usage